The 73 Best Christmas Party Appetizers, Hands Down, No Contest

 15. Bacon Blue Deviled Eggs with Roasted Garlic and Asparagus

-This one’s all about presentation.
+A quintessential party snack, elevated.
+This rendition is all about presentation.

 18. Grilled Cheese Crostini